Unearthing Large Scale Domain-Specific Knowledge from Public Corpora

 \paragraph{Thought Generation}

-In addition to expanding the range of queries through Question Evolution, we are dedicated to enhancing the depth of thought in generated queries through \textbf{Thought Generation}.
-In this phase, we are inspired by the work of \citet{2023cot}, employing large-scale language models to produce the cognitive processes necessary for answering questions.
+In addition to expanding the range of queries through Question Extension, we also notice that the answer and the reasoning path are important for ensuring quality.
+For the generated questions in 'Question Extension', we employ LLMs to generate answers and the reasoning processes required to obtain them.
 This enables us to acquire detailed and insightful responses.
-This approach supports a more thorough exploration of concepts related to seed information and captures the cognitive processes essential for answering questions.
-The generated thoughts not only serve for retrieving seed information-related data but also, by expanding queries, offer additional context and relevant knowledge, contributing to a more comprehensive understanding of the subject matter.
+This approach supports a more thorough exploration of concepts related to seed information and facilitates the generation of cognitive processes essential for answering questions.
+These reasoning processes are also used as queries for data retrieval.
+While we found that some of these thought data may contain errors or grammatical issues, we still use them as queries to retrieve accurate data from public corpora.